SurveySensum

 Create a customer loyalty program by defining its objective.
 Design your program in a way that includes attractive rewards and incentives.
 Make them aware of the benefits of being in the loyalty program.
 And track and analyze customer data to personalize rewards.

-By doing this, your customers will be encouraged to repeat purchases, strengthens the customer-brand relationship, and enhances customer lifetime value (CLV).
+By doing this, your customers will be encouraged to repeat purchases, strengthen the customer-brand relationship, and enhance customer lifetime value (CLV).

 Customer feedback is the best way to identify areas for improvement, and customer needs, and enhance the overall customer experience.
-You can implement feedback mechanisms, such as surveys or online reviews, where you can actively listen to them, analyze them and take necessary actions to address their concerns and suggestions.
+You can close the feedback loop by implementing feedback mechanisms, such as surveys or online reviews, where you can actively listen to them, analyze them, and take necessary actions to address their concerns and suggestions.

 By following all these given strategies, you can build strong customer loyalty.